livetrails/targetj/README.md

 11. **onImperativeEnd**
 It is similar to onImperativeStep, but it is called when the imperative target is completed.

+12. **active**
+This is only property.
+It indicates that the target is in an inactive state and is ready to be executed.

+13. **initialValue**
+This is only property.
+It defines the initial value of the actual value.

 ### Simple example